vigetlabs/foliage/docs/cheatsheet.md

-get     - Return a cursor to a specific location set     - Modify the value at a given location remove  - Remove a location in a tree
+get     - Return a cursor to a specific location set     - Modify the value at a given location remove  - Remove a location in a tree fetch   - Retrieve a value with an optional fallback if not present

 Extraction
 +--------------+